 Quitting smoking can improve your chances of avoiding lung cancer later in life.
-We provide classes to teach you how to quit.

 The Delaware Quitline is a free service available to every Delawarean 18 years of age and older.
 It provides phone or face-to-face counseling.
 Call 1-866-409-1858, toll-free, to enroll in the program.

 If you are a smoker, have smoked during your lifetime or have a family history of lung cancer, you may consider having a chest X-ray routinely.
 This test captures images of your heart, lungs, airway, blood vessels and lymph nodes.

 Endobronchial ultrasound (EBUS)